alfred-labs/toktoken/README.md

-# Token Gate
+# Toktoken

 A lightweight API gateway that enables Anthropic API clients (like Claude Code) to use alternative LLM backends such as vLLM, Ollama, or any OpenAI-compatible server.

-## Why Token Gate?
+## Why Toktoken?

-Token Gate acts as a translation layer between Anthropic API clients and OpenAI-compatible backends.
+Toktoken acts as a translation layer between Anthropic API clients and OpenAI-compatible backends.
 This allows you to:

 - Use Claude Code with self-hosted models (vLLM, Ollama, etc.)
 - Route vision requests to specialized models